Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and articles.

 Films on Demand

 All Subjects, Streaming Educational & Documentary Films – Over 20,000 streaming programs available 24/7 from producers such PBS, Ken Burns, Khan Academy, Smithsonian Education, TEDTalks, and National Geographic.
+Most films include closed-captioning and transcripts.

 American Welding Society Library